JamesRichards07/Bug-Tracker/README.md

 # Bug-Tracker

+## To Launch
+1. Clone the repo and open it in your favorite IDE.
+2. Install Docker (if not already installed on your machine). https://docs.docker.com/get-docker/
+3. Navigate to the cloned repo and run "docker compose up"

 ## Overview
 Internal communication is paramount for a business, and this program strives to provide a usable tool to track bugs, issues or tasks which can then be assigned to designated team members to fix or complete.